BartMassey/phoenix-raytracer/README.md

   thread-safe PRNG operation, and I didn't need a particularly good generator.
 So I used a 64-bit LCG with unsafe global state.

+## License

+This program is licensed under the "3-clause ('new') BSD License".
+Please see the file COPYING in this distribution for license terms.